Discover the man

 behind the curtain.

-Christopher’s magic studies began at an early age and they continued throughout his formal education, which includes a BA in Theatre Arts at Richmond University in London and classical singing training at the prestigious Accademia Filarmonica in Bologna.
+Christopher’s magic studies began at an early age and they continued throughout his formal education.
+This includes a BA in Theatre Arts at Richmond University in London and classical singing training at the prestigious Accademia Filarmonica in Bologna.
 He also studied Design/Studio Arts with sculptor Dr. John Dickerson and trains in physical theatre with master clown Ira Seidenstein.

-Christopher has performed private bookings from a ranch in California to parlours in Mayfair; and publicly from fringe theatres like The Pentameters to celebrated venues such as London’s Hackney Empire, Berlin’s Wintergarten and Hollywood’s The Magic Castle.
-Other non-theatre venues include The Houses of Parliament, The Magic Circle, Eden Project, The Ritz, Claridge's, Coworth Park, The Dorchester, Sketch, The Reform Club, Le Gavroche, the ‘Gherkin’, the Shard, Tower Bridge and the London Eye.
+Christopher Howell has performed private bookings from a ranch in California to parlours in Mayfair; and publicly from fringe theatres like The Pentameters to celebrated venues such as London’s Hackney Empire, Berlin’s Wintergarten and Hollywood’s The Magic Castle.
+Other venues include The Houses of Parliament, The Magic Circle, Eden Project, The Ritz, Claridge's, Coworth Park, The Dorchester, Sketch, The Reform Club, Le Gavroche, the ‘Gherkin’, the Shard, Tower Bridge and the London Eye.

 He has worked in large part for clients in the arts (Punchdrunk Theatre, Hayward Gallery, Victoria & Albert, Saatchi & Saatchi, Tate), fashion (Cartier, Stella McCartney, Donna Karan, Luis Vuitton, Burberry) and international corporations (Goldman Sachs, Ernst & Young, Volkswagen, Mercedes Benz Club, KPMG).